www.microkey.com

 e)Have no less than two network connections, each of which can service all the system's needs.

-10 Reports and Records (also see Reports and Records at the end of this chapter)
+10 Reports and Records (also see the list of Reports and Records at the end of this chapter)

 10 - General